NHERI-SimCenter/BRAILS/docs/common/user_manual/examples.rst

 The following is an example showing how to create a building inventory for a city.

+You can run this example on your computer or in this notebook on `Google Colab <https://colab.research.google.com/drive/1tG6xVRCmDyi6K8TWgoNd_31vV034VcSO?usp=sharing>`_.

 You need to provide the Google maps API key for downloading street view and satellite images.

 Instructions on obtaining the API key can be found here: `<https://developers.google.com/maps/documentation/embed/get-api-key>`_.

+Use should limit the number of buildings (numBldg) because of :ref:`this <limitthenumber>`.

   .. code-block:: python